smfrue/pyomyo/README.md

-# PyoMyo with Touch Designer
+# How to use PyoMyo in Touch Designer
 Streaming Data to Touch Designer from Python module for the Thalmic Labs Myo armband.

 Cross platform and multithreaded and works without the Myo SDK.